prhyder/BookCovers/README.md

 ## BookCovers Api
-A backend application for creating and updating book covers, built in .NET Core Web Api and using the Dapper Micro ORM with SQL Server.
+A backend application for creating, retrieving, updating, and deleting Book Covers, built in .NET Core Web Api and using the Dapper Micro ORM with SQL Server.